MicrosoftEdge/WebView2Feedback/specs/ExecuteScriptWithResult.md

 # Background
-Since the current ExecuteStrip interface is a little shabby, it is necessary to provide a new interface to let the user get more infomation, and easier to use.
+Our end developers have pointed out gaps in the existing CoreWebView2.ExecuteScript method, and it is necessary to provide a new method to let our end developers get more information in a more convenient manner.
-The new interface will provide the exception infomation if the script execute failed, and provide a new method to try to get the string to resolve the problem that the old interface is not friendly to the string return type.
+The new ExecuteScriptWithResult method will provide exception information if the executed script failed, and provides a new method to try to get the script execution result as a string rather than as JSON in order to make it more convenient to interact with string results.

 In this document we describe the updated API.
 We'd appreciate your feedback.

 # Description
 We propose extending `CoreWebView2` to provide an `ExecuteScriptWithResult` method.
-The method will return a struct to manage the execute result, which can get the raw result and string if execute success, and can get exception when execute failed.
+The method acts like ExecuteScript, but returns a CoreWebView2ExecuteScriptResult object that can be used to get the script execution result as a JSON string or as a string value if execution succeeds, and can be used to get the exception when execution failed.

 # Examples
 The following code snippets demonstrate how the ExecuteScriptWithResult can be used: